a-r-m-i-n/dce/Documentation/UsersManual/General.rst

 ::

     <dce_load_schema>1</dce_load_schema>

-When adding a group field and link it with e.g. News (by Georg Ringer), than the field contains a comma delimited list with uid's of the selected news.
+When adding a group field and link it with e.g. News (by Georg Ringer), then the field contains a comma-delimited list with uids of the selected news.
 That is not very useful in Fluid templates.

 But when this attribute is activated, the used table is inspected.
-If an Extbase model and repository exists for this table, than the repository is instantiated and a `findByUid()` is called for every uid.
-The complete Extbase models are than taken over to the Fluid template (as array).
+If an Extbase model and repository exist for this table then the repository is instantiated and a `findByUid()` is called for every `uid`.
+The complete Extbase models are then taken over to the Fluid template (as an array).

 If the table is not part of an Extbase extension than the corresponding record is loaded from the database and handed over as an associated array.